• Skip to main content

 Youth in the Project READY program out on the San Francisco Bay by their Huckleberry case managers.

-Huckleberry’s Project READY (Reconnecting, Educating & Achieving Dreams for Youth), launched in 2016, is an expansion of CARC’s diversion services to school-based settings, offering programs that help youth avoid contact with the juvenile justice system.
+Huckleberry’s Project READY (Reconnecting, Educating & Achieving Dreams for Youth), launched in 2016, is an expansion of CARC diversion services so youth can avoid contact with the juvenile justice system altogether.
+This prevention program ensures that middle schoolers who are struggling with their academic and/or behavioral performance successfully transition to high school and avoid arrest.

 Data shows that a major risk factor for juvenile justice involvement is school failure, with the highest rate of school failure occurring during the transition from middle to high school.
 Black students are three times more likely to be suspended or expelled than white students, and students who have been suspended are more likely to be held back a grade and drop out of school.